Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 This basic financial fact means most campgrounds will offer a discount to a potential camper if they feel the camper might actually make their reservation with another campground.

-Of course, getting a discount at a campground that is almost full is a lot harder than getting one at the campground that is only 50% full.
+Of course, getting a discount at a campground that is almost full is a lot harder than getting one at a campground that is only 50% full.

 Free Discounts Almost All Campgrounds Will Offer